 For those just venturing into the world of mobile app development, MVP (minimum viable product) is a term you should familiarize yourself with fairly quickly.
 Not only will an MVP assist in validating your idea for a mobile product, but it will also provide direction towards which app features you should include to achieve success.

 So what does all this mean?
 An MVP is all about testing your idea and discovering what will work to properly target your customer.
-This article serves as a step-by-step guide that will provide you with a basic understanding of how to plan a minimum viable product.
+This article serves as a step-by-step guide that will provide you with a basic understanding of how to plan a minimum viable product as you work through our free MVP template.

 An MVP is a minimal form of your product that is tested on the market.
 This development strategy allows your team to validate (or invalidate) product assumptions and learn how your target users react and experience your product’s core functionality.
 This approach will provide insight into properly allocating your budget to satisfy your overall business objectives.
 Building an MVP is an iterative process designed to identify user pain points and determine the appropriate product functionality to address those needs over time.